Parents often wonder if their kids are too young (or too old) to go to Disney World.

 There are 3 different price tiers of theme park tickets (depending on age).

 0 – 2 years old – free

 To extrapolate on this, any infant or toddler under the age of 3 will be free for the entire trip.
 Although, you’ll still have to factor in the cost to rent a stroller and other such extras.

-Theme park tickets for children ages 3 to 9 are very slightly discounted from the adult rates but are not free.
+Children’s tickets (ages 3 to 9) for the theme park are very slightly discounted from the adult rates but are not free.

 Not only are ticket prices less expensive, but children ages 3-9 generally eat smaller meals.
-Plus, nearly early every dining location at Disney World Resort offers a dedicated kid’s menu with kid-friendly entrees.
-Kids love them and you’ll love how affordable they are compared to the standard menu entrees.
+Nearly every dining location at Disney World Resort offers a dedicated kid’s menu with kid-friendly entrees.
+Kids love them, and you’ll love how affordable they are compared to the standard menu entrees.

-Children ages 10 and older switch over to the adult price tier for both tickets and meals.
+Older kids ages 10 and older switch over and pay adult prices tier for both tickets and meals.

 Note: If you arrive at Disney before a child’s 3rd or 10th birthday, then Disney will allow them to qualify for the cheaper tier of tickets/meals.
 With that in mind, you may want to plan your trip right before their birthday cutoff to take advantage of the savings.

 For families with older children, height requirements may become a factor at Disney World.

 Many of Disney’s most thrilling rides DO have height requirements, so these restrictions could potentially leave your adventurous kids feeling disappointed.